Night-Star04/vscode-fluent-ui/README.md

     2. Select `Don't show again`
     3. You should be good to go

+2. **Show Corrupt setting has changed after installing the extension.**

+    This is normal, don't worry.
+This is expected behavior and is necessary for the extension to work.

+    In order to maintain visual consistency, we will modify the `window.controlsStyle` setting to `custom` to make the overall look smooth and beautiful.

+    Simply click the `Restart` button in the dialog to let VS Code automatically restart and apply the change.

-2. **Why can’t I use the default theme’s visual studio code normally after uninstalling it?**
+3. **Why can’t I use the default theme’s visual studio code normally after uninstalling it?**

     This is possible, but the chances are slim.

     If you encounter this issue, please follow the steps below to fix it.
 Please refer to the [uninstallation](/TROUBLESHOOTING.md#uninstallation) section for further instructions.

-3. **Can I use this with other extensions?**
+4. **Can I use this with other extensions?**

     Yes, you can use this theme with other extensions.
 However, some extensions may not be compatible with this theme.